HannahHChu/Notebooks/SURF_Notebook_2018.md

 *  Keep vials fresh, 21 max days for vial age
 	*  This is to prevent mites: 2 miticides are sodium benzoate & probenoic acid

+**What is DSPR (Drosophila Synthetic Population Resource)?**

+* Drosophila melanogaster
+	* 1700 recombinant inbred lines (RILs)
+		* originates from 2 highly recombined synthetic populations
+			* derived from set of 8 inbred samples
+			* Share the A8 line
+				* crossed in a "round robin" mating scheme
+	* Genotyped ~10K SNPs
+	* makes it easier to link genotype to phenotype since the entire genome only needs to be sequenced for the RIL and then look for SNPs for phenotypic differences.

 **Stock flies we are allowed to use**